MartinaDelGaudio/Hypoxia-driven-genomic-analysis-in-cancer-research/README.md

 # AI_Lab
-Machine Learning research on medical topic
+Machine learning research to detect in advance tumoral cells based on conditions of hypoxia and normoxia